archaeodav/felttegn/README.md

 ## How to install
 Download the included zip file and in the top menu choose *'plugins>manage and install plugins'* and choose *'Install from ZIP'* in the sidebar on the left

-*(Note: we hope to get this into the QGIS repositories soon, so this should be much easier in the near future'*
+*(Note: we hope to get this into the QGIS repositories soon, so this should be much easier in the near future)*

 ## Reporting problems
 Please either report issues on GitHub or by email